 In 2018, Jair Bolsonaro, a former Army Captain, member of Congress, and vocal proponent for Rousseff's impeachment, was elected President.
-Bolsonaro, a right-wing populist, ran on a pro-business, socially conservative platform with the support of many wealthy, middle-class, and Evangelical Brazilians (see p.
-7 of Religion and Spirituality).
-During his term, human rights groups criticized Bolsonaro for glorifying the 1964 military coup, reversing many of the PT's efforts to reduce deforestation in the Amazon (see p.
-3-4 of Political and Social Relations), and condemning LGBTQ+ Brazilians (see p.
-3 of Sex and Gender).
+Bolsonaro, a right-wing populist, ran on a pro-business, socially conservative platform with the support of many wealthy, middle-class, and Evangelical Brazilians (see Religion and Spirituality).
+During his term, human rights groups criticized Bolsonaro for glorifying the 1964 military coup, reversing many of the PT's efforts to reduce deforestation in the Amazon (see Political and Social Relations), and condemning homosexual Brazilians (see Sex and Gender).
 Regardless, he implemented some essential financial reforms and remained popular among many for his nationalist rhetoric and closeness to then-US President Donald Trump.

 Meanwhile, in a turn for the Lava Jato investigation, in 2019, the Supreme Federal Court ruled Lula's incarceration while under appeal was unlawful, and he was released from prison.
-Then, in 2021, investigators found that the case's primary judge, Sérgio Moro, had been collaborating with prosecutors for political purposes.
+Then, in 2021, investigators found that the case's primary judge, Sérgio Moro. had been collaborating with prosecutors for political purposes.
 As a result, the Court invalidated Lula's conviction and restored his political rights, allowing him to run for office.